 When I began working at F+W Media as an Associate Editor for Quiltmaker and McCall’s Quilting I walked into another world.
 Every day I see incredible quilts arriving for our publications.
 Each and every one is beautifully machine stitched and awe-inspiring.
 I finally had to admit that I really needed to change my mind about machine quilting.
 I finally got it; a quilter can do so much with a machine.
 Machine quilting has opened doors to even more inspiration and creativity.

-So, over the last year I’ve become hooked on machine piecing quilts.
+So, over the last year, I’ve become hooked on machine piecing quilts.
 I’ve joined the ranks of the quilt-by-check set, sending my quilts to mid and longarm quilters for finishing.
-Along the way, as a student of history, I also became fascinated with quilting plans, motifs and their evolution.
+Along the way, as a student of history, I also became fascinated with quilting plans, motifs, and their evolution.
 And now, I’m at a crossroad.
 I continue to get this little niggle in my head telling me that I need to learn machine quilting.
 There are benefits, the best one being I could totally own my creation again.
 And, because it’s a logical next step in my creative journey as a quilter.
-With this series I’m going to get started by exploring the basics of identifying what to quilt and how to quilt it on a domestic sewing machine.
+With this series, I’m going to get started by exploring the basics of identifying what to quilt and how to quilt it on a domestic sewing machine.

 Where do I start?
 I am a self-directed learner.
 You’re probably one too.
 This simply says that when we want to learn something new we tend to think about the specifics of what we want to learn, identify our end goal and set out to find resources to help us reach the goal.
 This is the same approach I took to learn to quilt many years ago.
 I attended classes at my local quilt shops, went on retreats, read books and magazines and found local quilters for inspiration and guidance.
-Now, I’m taking the same approach to gain knowledge about quilting plans, motifs and machine quilting.
-I invite you to join me in the journey.
+Now, I’m taking the same approach to gain knowledge about quilting plans, motifs, and machine quilting.
+I invite you to join me on the journey.

 Finding Inspiration: Fabric Design